THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 • Data on the history of the business relationship

-As part of the business initiation phase and during the business relationship, in particular through personal, telephone or written contact initiated by you or one of our employees, further personal data is created, e.g. B. Information about contact channel, date, occasion and result; (electronic) copies of correspondence and information about participation in direct marketing measures.
+As part of the business initiation phase and during the business relationship, in particular through personal, telephone or written contacts initiated by you or by our employees, further personal data is generated, e.g. information about the contact channel, date, occasion and result; (electronic) copies of correspondence and information about participation in direct marketing measures.

 On the other hand, we process personal data that we have legitimately obtained and are permitted to process from publicly accessible sources (e.g. commercial and association registers, press, media, internet).